AhmedAmer72/Manual-Testing-E-Commerce/README.md

 # Manual-Testing-E-Commerce
-# ECommerce Manual Testing – Test Cases & Bug Reports
+# ECommerce – Test Cases & Bug Reports

 This repository contains structured manual test cases and sample bug reports for a typical eCommerce website.
 The goal is to demonstrate practical QA documentation for key end-user features.